Travel During 2019 Coronavirus (COVID-19)

 Use masks and wash hands after being in public areas of RV parks, gas stations, stores and other public places.
 If possible, bring your own food to limit the need to go out in public for groceries or restaurant meals.

-Wear a cloth mask in public and wash it daily.
+Wear a mask in public and wash cloth masks daily.

 Maintain at least six feet away from other people.